What USAID did, and the effects of Trump's cuts on lifesaving aid

 Beyond the halt in development assistance around the world, humanitarian aid workers in war zones are experiencing the immediate impact of cutting off so much of U.S. foreign disaster assistance.

-For example, the administration’s stop-work order occurred while hundreds of thousands of people in eastern areas of the Democratic Republic of Congo were fleeing violence, with many gathering in the city of Goma, where local water and sanitation infrastructure cannot meet their needs.
+For example, the administration’s order to pause all foreign development assistance occurred while hundreds of thousands of people in eastern areas of the Democratic Republic of Congo were fleeing violence, with many gathering in the city of Goma, where local water and sanitation infrastructure cannot meet their needs.

-Many aid organizations funded by USAID were forced to immediately stop essential work--like providing clean water in Goma--which leads to people sourcing water from Lake Kivu, and increases the likelihood of cholera, according to Camara Wabomundu, the agent in charge of infectious diseases and water, sanitation, and hygiene at the Buhimba Health Center in Goma.
+Many aid organizations funded by USAID were forced to immediately stop essential work–like providing clean water in Goma–which has lead to people sourcing water from Lake Kivu.This increases the likelihood of cholera, according to Camara Wabomundu, the agent in charge of infectious diseases and water, sanitation, and hygiene at the Buhimba Health Center in Goma.

-“Suddenly everything collapsed; neither the hospital nor the communities were prepared for this sudden stop,” Wabomundo says, noting that his health center is left without the resources they need to avoid a cholera epidemic.
-“I fear that cholera will exterminate this population; they have survived the bombardments, but cutting off assistance could lead to more deaths than the war,” he says.
+“Suddenly everything collapsed; neither the hospital nor the communities were prepared for this sudden stop,” Wabomundo said, noting that his health center is left without the resources they need to avoid a cholera epidemic.
+“I fear that cholera will exterminate this population; they have survived the bombardments, but cutting off assistance could lead to more deaths than the war,” he said.

 Cutting these types of initiatives may serve only to prolong a country’s path out of poverty.
 Maxman said in a press release in January that eliminating the work of USAID and U.S. foreign assistance “would be cruel, intentionally harmful and directly at odds with U.S. interests.”